-Green Tara is a female Buddha and one of the most known goddesses in the Buddhist world.
-You can find her image in many feng shui adornments — from embroideries to colorful sculptures.
-Why and how is the energy of Green Tara used in feng shui?
-And how is the energy of Green Tara different from Kuan Yin, for example, or from the White Tara?
+Green Tara is a female Buddha and one of the most well-known goddesses in the Buddhist world.
+You can find her image in many feng shui adornments, from embroideries to colorful sculptures.

-Let's start with the essence of Tara energy to help understand the best feng shui use of her symbol.
 Tara has many forms and appears in various colors—with each hue representing a different aspect of her energy.
-There are Green Tara and White Tara (most popular forms), then there is also the Red Tara, Black Tara, Yellow Tara, and Blue Tara.
-(Notice the colors are the same, with the exception of black, as the colors in the Tibetan Prayer Flags, cloth rectangles that are strung and hung to bless their surrounding areas.
+The most popular forms are Green Tara and White Tara.
+Then there is also the Red Tara, Black Tara, Yellow Tara, and Blue Tara.
+Notice the colors are the same (with the exception of black) as the colors in Tibetan Prayer Flags, cloth rectangles that are strung and hung to bless their surrounding areas.

-One specific school of Buddhism mentions as many as twenty-one forms of Tara!
-So, how do you make the best feng shui choice for your home if the energy of Tara really speaks to you?
+One specific school of Buddhism mentions as many as 21 forms of Tara.
+Now all you need to do is make the best feng shui choice for your home with the energy of Tara that most speaks to you.

 Using Green Tara Energy

-One might say Tara is more result, as well as process-oriented.
-For example, the result one might strive for can be power—inner or outer—which is the domain of Black Tara, and the process might be releasing the energy of anger (Blue Tara helps transmute anger.)
+One might say Tara is more result and process-oriented.
+For example, the result one might strive for can be power—inner or outer—which is the domain of Black Tara.
+Or, the process might be releasing the energy of anger, which is a specialty of Blue Tara.

-As green is the universal color of healing, regeneration, and growth — think of nature — the Green Tara embodies the healing energy of release from fear and ignorance.
-Human ignorance comes in many forms—from jealousy to pride—and it is the healing energy of Green Tara that brings awareness and relief from these negative aspects.
+As green is the universal color of healing, regeneration, and growth, the Green Tara embodies the healing energy of release from fear and ignorance.
+Human ignorance comes in many forms—from jealousy to pride—and it's the healing energy of Green Tara that brings awareness and relief from these negative aspects.

 Green is also the color of vibrant energy and activity, which explains one of the aspects associated with Green Tara as the goddess of action.
-She is often depicted with her right leg extended forward, which symbolizes the action aspect —ready to spring/move forward at any moment.
+She is often depicted with her right leg extended forward—ready to spring/move forward at any moment.

 Guidelines for Using Green Tara